AElfProject/AElf/docs-sphinx/reference/contract-sdk/csharp/contract-sdk.rst

 Summary
 '''''''

-Recovers the public key of the transaction Sender with custom args.
+Recover the public key with hash and signature.

 Returns
 '''''''